CASA III: CASA for Scholars

 Overview

-CASA for Scholars (CASA III) offers language and research support for faculty in MENA Studies through AALIM (Arab American Language Institute in Morocco) in Meknes, Morocco.
+CASA for Scholars (CASA III) offers language and research support for faculty and postdoctoral fellows in all areas of specialization pertaining to the MENA region through AALIM (Arab American Language Institute in Morocco) in Meknes, Morocco.
 Refresh or boost your Arabic language skills in the areas that will be most helpful to your research and teaching while receiving support in accessing primary resources, and networking with local and national scholars and experts.
 Final projects will be presented at a mini conference while overseas with area scholars and experts in your field.
 Upon return, project abstracts will be posted on the CASA website and will be presented at an event for the CASA community.

 Eligibility